shangleyi/insightface-training-note/README.md

 >>folders of different label each represents an individual
 >>>photos of one individual

+### Write property file and use face2rec2.py to generate .idx and .rec
+The property file has the format TOTAL NUMBER OF IDENTITIES,112,112.
+The process took me one day.

 ## 4. Using triplet to fine-tune
 Using train_triplet.py to fine-tune the model can improve the accuracy by about 0.1%.
 All the parameters are given in insightface’s instruction.